Off-Site SEO Tips for Small Businesses

 It might seem a bit nerve-wracking to reach out to other blog owners, but building backlinks via guest posting is an SEO method that works for both parties involved.

 For you, you gain a valuable backlink, providing your website with a source of traffic.
 And for the blog owner, they get a blog post written for free, that will help them keep their readers informed and engaged.

 Another excellent strategy is to identify which sites your competition is backlinking from.

 Tools such as Ahrefs can help you find your competitors’ backlinks.
-Once you’ve identified these sites, they should become your targets to try and obtain backlinks on.
+Once you’ve identified these sites, they should become your targets to try and obtain backlinks from.

 In the end, it’s important to remember that not all SEO is performed directly on your website’s posts and pages.
 And in fact, off-site SEO is just as important as your on-site SEO when it comes to keeping your site’s vitals healthy.

-So by focusing on improving your online reviews, making sure your online info is up-to-date, promoting your brand on social media, and building up your website’s backlink profile, you’ll be well on your way to growing your online audience in 2019.
+By focusing on improving your online reviews, making sure your online info is up-to-date, promoting your brand on social media, and building up your website’s backlink profile, you’ll be well on your way to growing your online audience..

 To learn more about how off-site SEO can help you grow your business, get in touch with The Hobo Marketing Company for a free consultation.